 If you have ever suffered from pelvic inflammatory disease (PID), there is however a very good chance that your tubes are blocked, as doctors estimate that at least three out of four women that have had a sexually transmitted disease do suffer from tubal blockage.

-The primary indicator that there is a blockage is an inability to conceive.
+The primary indicator that there is a blockage is usually an inability to conceive.

 Fortunately, there are medical tests that detect any abnormalities or blockages.